Co2 Machines: An Overview of Different Types and Their Applications

 CO2 Extraction Machines

 CO2 extraction machines use liquid carbon dioxide to extract essential oils and other valuable substances from plants.
-They are commonly used in the medical and food industries for extracting medicinal compounds or flavorings from plants.
+They are commonly used in the medical and food industries to extract medicinal compounds or flavorings from plants.

 CO2 Pelletizer Machines

 CO2 pelletizer machines use liquid carbon dioxide to freeze and compress materials into small pellets.
-They are commonly used in the food and chemical industries for creating pellets of various materials, such as fertilizer or animal feed.
+They are commonly used in the food and chemical industries to create pellets of various materials, such as fertilizer or animal feed.

 Applications of Co2 Machines